 Effective January 1, 2006, the Company adopted the requirements of SFAS No. 123 (revised), Share-Based Payment (SFAS 123R), utilizing the prospective method of adoption.
 Under this approach, SFAS 123R applies to new awards and the modification, repurchase, or cancellation of outstanding awards beginning on January 1, 2006.
 Under the prospective method of adoption, compensation cost recognized in 2006 includes only share-based compensation cost for all share-based payments granted subsequent to January 1, 2006.
 The cost is based on the grant-date fair value estimated in accordance with the provisions of SFAS 123R and is recognized as expense over the employee's requisite service period.
 The Company calculates the fair value of employee options using the Black-Scholes option pricing model.
 No compensation cost for share-based payments granted prior to, but not yet vested as of January 1, 2006 has been recognized.
-Because the Company used the minimum value method for purposes of estimating fair value under SFAS No. 123 prior to January 1, 2006, no pro forma disclosures (as required by SFAS 123 related to 2004 and 2005) are permitted under SFAS 123R.
+Because the Company used the minimum value method for purposes of estimating fair value under SFAS No. 123 prior to January 1, 2006, no pro forma disclosures (as required by SFAS 123R.